piratevax/bite_project/README.md

 [Return to summary](https://github.com/piratevax/bite_project#summary)

 # Troobleshooting and FAQ
-SInce no user have reported any kind of problem with the app, I'll go straight to the FAQ.
+Since no user have reported any kind of problem with the app, I'll go straight to the FAQ.

 ### How are you ?
 Fine, thanks.